erezsh/Preql/docs/tutorial.md

 From now on, we'll use `>>` to signify the Preql REPL.

-Press Ctrl+C to interrupt an existing operation or prompt.
+Press Ctrl+C at any time to interrupt an existing operation or prompt.
 Press Ctrl+D or run `exit()` to exit the interpreter.

 You can run the `names()` function to see what functions are available, and `help()` to get interactive help.